MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 ### Optimize backups

-Backups involve creating periodic snapshots or copies of data and storing them separately from the primary storage.
+A backup is a periodic snapshot or copy of data that you can create and store separately from the primary storage.
 If there's data corruption, accidental deletion, or system failure, you can use backups to restore the data to its previous state.

 Here are some techniques for optimizing backups: